World reacts to Israeli-Hamas truce

-The world reacted to an Israeli-Hamas truce ending some of the worst fighting in years. read more
+(Reuters) - The world reacted to an Israeli-Hamas truce ending some of the worst fighting in years.

 U.N.
 SECRETARY-GENERAL ANTONIO GUTERRES